instrumentisto/rust-incubator/2_idioms/2_3_bound_impl/README.md

-Refactor the code contained in [this step's crate](src/main.rs) to reduce trait bounds pollution as much as possible.
+Refactor the code contained in [this task's crate](src/main.rs) to reduce trait bounds pollution as much as possible.